Marion County offering 2 locations for free HIV testing

 “Getting tested is just as important as getting a regular checkup with your healthcare provider,” Dr. Virginia Caine, the health department’s director and chief medical officer, said.
 “Knowing your HIV status gives you powerful information to help you take steps to keep you and others healthy.”

 Participants will get their HIV status within minutes of getting their finger pricked.
-Organizers plan to offer some gas gift cards, water, snacks, and hot dogs to everyone who gets tested.
+Organizers also plan to offer some gas gift cards, water, snacks, and hot dogs to everyone who gets tested.

 The health department says that in Marion County, about 6,510 people are living with HIV/AIDS – some undergoing treatment, and some undiagnosed.
 Of the newly diagnosed cases in 2023, 60.8% were Black and 19.4% were Hispanic.